nyangweso-rodgers/HTTML_and_CSS_Templates/README.md

 4. **WebPageTest** - This tool allows you to test your website's speed and performance from multiple locations around the world, and provides a detailed report on its performance, including load time, page size, and other metrics.

 5. **Kinsta Page Speed** - This tool provides a detailed analysis of your website's speed and performance, including load time, page size, and other performance metrics.
 It also offers actionable recommendations for improving your website's speed and performance.

+# Different Types of Websites

+## 1. Static Website

+- Made of HTML, CSS, and JavaScript.
+- We have to upload HTML pages to CDN to host them on the web and whenever we request those pages in a browser it would return them to us.
+- So for every new page, we made a new request to the server.

+## 2. Single Page Applications (SPA) or Client Side Rendering (CSR)

+- A **SPA** is an app that works inside a browser. **SPAs** are structured as a single `HTML` page that has no preloaded content.
+- Typical React/ Vue applications come under this category.

+- How **CSR** Works:

+  - An `HTTP` request is made to the server.
+  - The server receives the request, and responds by sending an empty `HTML` shell to the client along with a bunch of bundled `JavaScript`
+  - The client receives the empty `HTML` shell, and proceeds to process all of the `JavaScript`.
+  - The `JavaScript` modifies the `DOM` extensively, which renders the final `HTML` for the end user.

+## 3. Server-Side Rendering (SSR)

+- `HTML` pages are built on the server-side after every page request.
+- Server gets the data from various sources like databases, aggregates them into template files, and then sends the resulting `HTML` file back to the browser.
+- `PHP` or `Nodejs` with templating engines like `EJS`, `jade`, `hbs` comes under this category.

+- How **SSR** Works

+  - An `HTTP` request is made to the server.
+  - The server receives the request, and processes all (or most of) the necessary code right then and there.
+  - The end result is a fully formed and easily consumed HTML page that can be sent to the client’s browser via the server’s response.

+- Techniques Used to Check for **SSR**:

+  1. **Check the page source**:

+     - If the `HTML` code is complete with all the content, including the `main` body, `images`, `text`, and so on, the site is likely using **SSR**.
+     - On the other hand, if the `HTML` code is bare-bones, then it requires `JavaScript` to render the content.
+In this case, it's probably not using **SSR**.

+  2. **Check Google Cache**:

+     - An easy way to determine if your content is rendering server side is to check the Google Cache.
+     - Simply type in the URL you want to inspect like this with the `site:` operator into Google.
+     - Generally speaking, anything you can visually see is server side rendering.
+If it's rendering with Javascript, more than likely you won't be able to see it:

+  3. **Disable `JavaScript`**:
+     - You can also test if a site is using **SSR** by disabling `JavaScript` on your browser.
+If the website's content is still visible without `JavaScript`, it is likely using **SSR**.
+If the website appears blank, it is not using **SSR**.

+- **Benefits of SSR**:
+  - The main benefit of **SSR** is page load speed.
+Page load speed is an important metric for user experience, and subsequently an important aspect of technical SEO.
+Google wants to consume pages fast, too.
+  - When a page is rendered into `HTML` on the server, all of the heavy-lifting is taken care of.
+For this reason, when the response makes it to the client’s browser, there isn’t much work left for the browser to display the page.
+It’s ready to go upon delivery.

 # Websites to Improve on Frontend Skills